KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 layout: tutorial
 title: Jetty Setup
 thumbnail: /tutorials/java-server/images/jetty-setup-4.png
-tagline: Run your own server.
+tagline: Run your own Jetty server.
-sort-key: 100
+sort-key: 110
 meta-title: Jetty Setup
-meta-description: Run your own server.
+meta-description: Run your own Jetty server.
 meta-image: /tutorials/java-server/images/jetty-setup-5.png
-tags: [tutorial, java, server]
+tags: [tutorial, java, server, jetty]
-updated: 2021-06-19
+updated: 2021-07-17
 ---

 {% include toc.md %}

-This tutorial goes through the process of using [Jetty](http://www.eclipse.org/jetty/) to turn your computer into a server.
-This is handy for testing things out without needing to update (or pay for) a live server.
+This tutorial walks through the process of using [Jetty](http://www.eclipse.org/jetty/) to run a server on your computer.
+Running a local Jetty server is handy for testing things out without needing to update (or pay for) a live server.

+Jetty is a popular Java server, especially because of its ability to run embedded in any Java application.
+You can learn how to do that in the [embedded Jetty tutorial](/tutorials/java-server/embedded-jetty), or you can keep reading to use Jetty as its own server container.

 # Download Jetty